MarekJCK/Blank-projectSetup/README.md

 # Project Setup
 This is a basic project structure for any kind of application using Gulp build system.

-### Clone this structure via command line on your laptop:
+### Clone this structure via command line to your laptop:

     git clone https://github.com/MarekJCK/Blank-projectSetup.git